twse/random-stuff/FontCreator Data Files and Registry Keys.md

 | Windows 95, 98, ME and NT 4.0 | 6.0.1          |

 ## User data
-To quote the user manual: “FontCreator uses several data files for advanced settings and customizations.
+“FontCreator uses several data files for advanced settings and customizations.
 Normally most files are stored in a system folder where they cannot be changed.”
-In order to edit most files directly they either must have administrator permissions.
+In order to edit most files directly it must have administrator permissions.
 * **bookmarks.txt** (version 4.5 until 6.5) – Includes bookmarks used in `TFONTOVERVIEWFORM`.
 Created automatically after exiting the program.
 * **CompositeData.xml** (version 5.0 & above) – Located in the `Composite` folder as used by **Complete Composites**.
 The feature will do nothing if there are syntax errors or this file is removed.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) had assigned code points in the Private Use Area for different glyphs in this file and his fonts (he removed them), notably for use with OpenType features like small capitals or old style numbers.
 * **CurrentTransformProgram.xml** (version 4.5 & above) – Transform Program used by `TTRANSFORMFORM`.
 The window will appear empty if removed.